davelens/dotvim/README.md

 🤷🏻‍♂️

 ### Nerd fonts
-The script will install both the `DroidSansMono` and `Hack` [nerd fonts](https://www.nerdfonts.com/).
+The script will install some [nerd fonts](https://www.nerdfonts.com/).
 These are necessary to have access to certain icons and glyphs, though you'll need to configure your terminal app of choice to actually start using them.

 ### Uninstall
 ```sh